 Continue on past the falls for a short distance uphill and you'll reach a platform with scenic overlook of the Sacramento River and Mt.
 Shasta in the background.
 There are tons of spots along the way to stop for a picnic lunch or let the kids splash around in the creek so be prepared with a change of clothes.

-2. Stay in a Train Caboose
+2. Sleep in a hammock indoors!

 3. Cast Your Line

 Siskiyou County has loads of options for those who want to spend some time casting in the abundant waterways.
 Ted Fay's Fly Shop in downtown Dunsmuir can outfit you with all the gear you'll need and give you tips on the best river access points in town.